google/oss-fuzz/docs/getting-started/new_project_guide.md

 See the [Provided Environment Variables](https://github.com/google/oss-fuzz/blob/master/infra/base-images/base-builder/README.md#provided-environment-variables) section in
 `base-builder` image documentation for more details.

+### Static and dynamic linking of libraries
+The `build.sh` should produce fuzzers that are statically linked.
+This is because the fuzzer build environment is different to the fuzzer runtime environment and if your project depends on third party libraries then it is likely they will not be present in the execution environment.
+Thus, any shared libraries you may install or compile in `build.sh` or `Dockerfile` will not be present in the fuzzer runtime environment.
+There are exceptions to this rule, and for further information on this please see the [fuzzer environment]({{ site.baseurl }}/further-reading/fuzzer-environment/) page.

 ## Disk space restrictions

 Our builders have a disk size of 250GB (this includes space taken up by the OS).
 Builds must keep peak disk usage below this.